xtremexp/UT4X-Converter/README.md

 History
 ------------------------------
 - 0.3.0 - In development
+  * Improved lightning
+  * Sound export and conversion
+  * Better alignment of FlagBases
+  * Fixed crash if UT4 converter has whitespace in one of his parent folders
+  * ?

 - 0.2.1 - 19/04/2015:
   * Fixed movers not importing correctly in UT4 editor